Want to learn more about Treatment - more shade

 The light ‘types’ range from Dark, Shade, Part Sun, to Full Sun

 I DON’T WANT TO MOVE MY PLANT, CAN I SHELTER IT INSTEAD?
-If you’re worried about your plant getting too much sun but don’t want to (or can’t) move it, you can consider covering it instead.
-You can use a lightweight material such as burlap or an old sheet, or you can also buy a floating row cover - these are designed to protect your plant without touching it, which may interfere with its growth.
-You could also strategically place more sensitive plants next to taller, less sun-sensitive plants, providing them with a natural place to shelter from direct light.
-Just make sure the taller plants have a wide enough spread to cover the plant you want to hide.
+If you’re worried about your plant getting too much sun but don’t want (or can’t) move it, you can consider covering it instead.
+Use a lightweight material such as burlap or purchase some semi-transparent garden netting or row covers- these are designed to protect your plant without touching it, which may interfere with its growth.
+You could also strategically place more sensitive plants next to taller, more light tolerant plants, providing them with a natural place to shelter from direct light.
+Just make sure the taller plants have a wide enough spread to cover the plant you want to shelter.

 HOW DO I KNOW HOW MUCH LIGHT MY PLANT NEEDS?
 Check the light recommendations in Planta.
 Many plants prefer bright, indirect light, but not all - this greatly depends on the type of plant.
-Plants that have adapted to exist in darker environments can tolerate low light conditions, for example, the ZZ plant.
-On the other hand, the aptly-named Sunflower will not do very well at all if it doesn’t receive enough hours of full, bright sunlight per day.
 You can find information about each plant’s light needs by tapping on the ‘Info’ tab.
 You’ll also see a ‘Not Recommended’ warning message if the light conditions of your site don’t match up with a particular plant.